The Dunecrest High School is committed to offering a comprehensive, college preparatory curriculum which is challenging and engaging for students.

 In addition to the wide range of academic courses, the High School offers an extensive range of athletic and co-curricular options.
 Through participation in sports, clubs and activities, students will have many opportunities to grow and learn beyond the classroom.

-In its first year of operation, the High School at Dunecrest will offer courses for students in Grades 9 and 10 only.
-During the 2019-2020 Academic year the school will expand to offer the choice of two academic pathways, the American High School Diploma program and the International Baccalaureate Diploma Programme (IBDP), for students in Grade 11 and continue the expansion into the 2020-2021 school year with the addition of courses for students in Grade 12.
-For more information about the IBDP pathway, please click here
+During the 2019-2020 Academic year the school we are expandnig to offer the choice of two academic pathways, the American High School Diploma program and the International Baccalaureate Diploma Programme (IBDP), for students in Grade 11 and continue the expansion into the 2020-2021 school year with the addition of courses for students in Grade 12.
+For more information about the IBDP pathway, please click here .

 The American High School Diploma program is aligned to the AERO Common Core Plus curricular standards and offers courses in English, Science, Humanities, Math, Programming, Robotics, World Languages, Physical Education and the Arts.
 The curriculum is designed in interdisciplinary, project based units which challenges students to become critical thinkers and problem solvers.
 Technology standards are interwoven into all curricular units.

 Students in Grade 9 continue to be engaged in independent and small group design projects, but their focus is narrowed to designing solutions to solving problems related to sustainability.

 Students in Grade 10 participate in an ‘Individual Investigation’ which requires them to engage in an independent research project on a subject of their choice and submit their study as an academic paper so that they may develop their research, academic writing and information literacy skills.